reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 Company City: XYZ
 ```

-So by introspecting the annotation at run-time we can access some common information of all employees and avoid a lot of repetition if we had to construct a lot of objects.
+So by introspecting the annotation at runtime we can access some common information of all employees and avoid a lot of repetition if we had to construct a lot of objects.

 Now, we will get into the details of meta-annotations, which we used in the example above:

-### Meta -Annotations
+## Meta -Annotations

-Meta-annotations are annotations applied to annotations provided by the java.lang package that provide information about the annotation to the compiler or the run-time environment.
+Meta-annotations are annotations applied to annotations provided by the java.lang package that provide information about the annotation to the compiler or the runtime environment.

 **Use Cases for meta-annotations:**

-The compiler or the run-time environment needs the additional information below, about the annotation itself, in order to process it:
+The compiler or the runtime environment needs the additional information below, about the annotation itself, in order to process it:

 1. Can the annotation be inherited by child classes?
 2. Does the annotation need to show up in the documentation?
 3. Can the annotation be applied multiple times to the same element?
 4. What specific element does the annotation apply to, such as class, method, field, etc?
-5. Does the annotation have to be processed at compile-time or run-time?
+5. Does the annotation have to be processed at compile time or runtime?

-#### `@Inherited`
+### `@Inherited`

 Normally an annotation cannot be inherited but applying the @Inherited annotation to an annotation (meta annotation) allows it to be inherited.
 For eg: